 Nasim, luckily, reviewed this lens a while ago – in fact, I believe both he and Lola love it as much as I do.
 Or at least nearly as much :) If you find that this is exactly what you need, you can easily purchase it through B&H. However, you should think really hard whether the advantages of this lens outweigh the advantages offered by the twice cheaper f/1.8G – for most people, they don’t.

-If you think you could use something a little bit more specialized than the AF-S 35mm f/1.8G DX on a crop-sensor camera or those 50mm lenses, this lens might be exactly what you need.
-Having a lot to live up to replacing the older AF-D version, this lens seems to be getting some raving opinions throughout the web, and Nasim shares those thoughts – he finds it phenomenal!
+If you think you love taking portraits, this lens might be exactly what you need.
+This lens has been used and loved by thousands of Nikon photographers, and Nasim shares those thoughts – he finds it phenomenal!
 You can take a look at some image samples in his Nikkor 85mm f/1.8G review.
 Notice the out-of-focus regions of the images provided – they look exceptionally smooth.
 This lens, for many, is the more rational choice than even the stellar AF-S 85mm f/1.4G!
 It is also quite cheap at $499.95, but is not always in stock because of high demand.

-If you think you need an exceptional portrait lens to go with your kit zoom, grab this one if you find it in stock, it works very well on both DX and Full Frame cameras, just do know it can be a little too long indoors for general photography.
+If you think you need an exceptional portrait lens to go with your kit zoom, grab this one if you find it in stock, it works very well on both DX and full-rrame cameras, just do know it can be a little too long indoors for general photography.

 This article helps me immensely to take a decision that which lens I should buy